 REQUIREMENTS: 5 courses (20 credits)

-Students must take five courses in the Government department for a letter grade and pass them with a grade of B- or better, except for Freshman Seminars or Gov 92r taught by Department faculty, which are graded SAT/UNS.
-No more than one course graded SAT/UNS may be taken for the Government Secondary Field.
+Students must take five courses in the Government department for a letter grade and pass them with a grade of B- or better, except for Government courses that are graded SAT/UNSAT (such as Gov 92r or a Freshman Seminar offered by a Government department faculty member).
+Only one course graded SAT/UNSAT may count towards the secondary.
+No courses taken Pass/Fail may count towards the secondary.

 No more than two foundational courses (Gov 10, 20, 30, and Gov 40) will be counted toward a secondary field; three courses must be 50 or above.